SuperFola/blog/content/posts/qmk_macos_sonoma.md

 ## Dependencies, compilers, versions and brew

 I had QMK 1.1.1 when I first compiled my arkenswoop firmware, but in the mean time I ran `brew install xyz` several times.
 If you know anything about brew, it is probably that it updates all your packages before installing anything by default.
-Well, of course, it had to update QMK to `1.1.5_1` and several other components like Python (on my Mac M1, I can't use Python > 3.11 with vial/qmk due to syntax errors).
+Well, of course, it had to update QMK to `1.1.5_1` and several other components like Python (on my Mac M1, I can't use Python > 3.11 with vial/qmk due to syntax errors) and a gcc toolchain we’ll talk about later.

 I forgot to mention that I was using vial-qmk and not raw qmk, which I installed as follows: